List of General Hospital characters introduced in the 2000s: Storylines

 Shortly after his marriage to Maxie, Matt is able to recall his memories of murdering Lisa, and unable to live with the guilt, turns himself in.
 Under a plea bargain deal, Matt is sentenced to five years in Pentonville.
 At the Floating Rib, Matt says his goodbyes to Mac, Felicia, and an emotional Maxie, who he intends to annul his marriage to, before heading off to begin serving his sentence.
 In October, it is revealed that Maxie had asked him for a divorce, which he agreed to and Maxie confirms later that they're divorced.

+Amelia Joffe

-Amelia JoffeAmelia Joffe is a fictional character on the ABC soap opera General Hospital.
+Amelia Joffe is a fictional character on the ABC soap opera General Hospital.
 She was portrayed by Annie Wersching from March 9, 2007 to September 20, 2007.
 Darby Stanchfield temporarily replaced Annie for two weeks in May 2007.
 Her father, Bill Monroe, left her mother and married gold-digger Angela Monroe (Sam McCall).
 Bill was an abusive man, and Angela/Sam ended up shooting him to defend herself.
 Amelia came to Port Charles in order to expose Sam's past and ruin her life.
 She got a job as producer of “Everyday Heroes,” and had a sexual fling with Sonny Corinthos.
 She also helped Jason Morgan save the kidnapped Jake Spencer.